larryworm1127/image_repository/README.md

 ## TODO

-- Add multithreading for multiple images upload from client
+- Add multithreading for multiple images upload from client (complete)
 - Full text search for image description
 - Image hashing for preventing duplicate images in repo and for searching similar images